Cipher7/OSEP/Advanced Antivirus Evasion/README.md

 ## Dynamic Analysis of AMSI with Frida

-Frida is a debugging tool with a dynamic intrumentation framework.
-It has a python backend with a javascript frontend.
+Frida is a debugging tool with a dynamic instrumentation framework.
+It has a python backend with a JavaScript frontend.

-Command to install frida :
+Command to install Frida :

     pip install frida-tools